caiosba/drupal-demo-tour/README.md

 This module allows administrators to create tours for a Drupal site.
 Tours can show to the users how some features work.
 This module depends on CTools, so you can export tours to Features, for example, besides all other benefits that CTools provides.
-It is based on Bootstrap Tour.
+It's based on Bootstrap Tour.

 After enabling the module, go to the administration page (admin/structure/demo_tour) where you can manage (create, edit, remove, enable, disable, etc.) tours.
 Tours loaded from files